mattrose/rectasks/README.md

 ### Wish list:

 * make rtask priority the default?
+* move all the functions into the script?
+This seems like a PITA to maintain
 * set Tags
 * add date info
 * add git support for synchronization